 When you go to a proper sushi bar, don’t choose the table!
 Instead, trade some of the extra space you would have had at a normal table for an unforgettable experience.
 There are multiple reasons why I’m saying that.
 You won’t have to wait for the waiter to pick up your dish and bring it to you.
 As soon as a sushi is ready, the chef will place it straight onto your plate.
-You’ll be able to talk to the chef and, if you’re a curious person, find out about sushi, ask question about the different fish and seafood.
+You’ll be able to talk to the chef and, if you’re a curious person, find out about sushi, ask questions about the different fish and seafood.
 Talking to the chef will also mean having higher chances of getting to try out his recommendations, which may, like in our case, surprise you.

 Behind the bar

 We got our sushi prepared by Shige (the executive chef) and Kaz, both friendly and happy to start a conversation or tell us everything about sushi.
-It had been 9 years since Kaz moved from a town close to Hiroshima to California, and spent 6 of those years back-office, in the kitchen, until he got his sushi chef training from, pointing towards an older man, the only one behind the sushi bar without a name tag, ‘the great master’.
-While the younger chefs were frantically preparing all sorts of sushi, maki and sashimi, the great master was carefully assembled platters of seafood, in which some creatures were still moving.
+It had been 9 years since Kaz moved from a town close to Hiroshima to California, and spent 6 of those years back-office, in the kitchen, until he got his sushi chef training from, pointing towards an older man – the only one behind the sushi bar without a name tag: ‘the great master’.
+While the younger chefs were frantically preparing all sorts of sushi, maki and sashimi, the great master carefully assembled platters of seafood, in which some creatures were still moving.
 I later found out that the restaurant itself was the great master’s name tag, and read on the website that Chef Yukito Ota had prepared sushi in Kobe, Tokyo and Osaka before moving to California, compelled by the taste of sea urchin.

 A feast of sushi

 We discovered chutoro, the slightly fattier and softer part of a tuna’s belly – it’s soft, easy to chew and very enjoyable!
 And while otoro is considered to be the ultimate piece from a tuna, chutoro was the one a regular customer particularly recommended.
-We also got to try Chef Shige’s custom made kawahagi (filefish) sushi, golden eye snapper, which was just slightly put on the grill for a couple of seconds, enough to make the skin crunchy, keta caviar and finally Japanese squid (served on a perilla leaf and, of coursem rice), which differs entirely from the squid I’m normally used to having – it was, overall, not as rubbery.
+We also got to try Chef Shige’s custom made kawahagi (filefish) sushi, golden eye snapper, which was just shortly put on the grill for a couple of seconds, enough to make the small piece of skin crunchy, keta caviar and finally Japanese squid (served on a perilla leaf and, of course rice), which differs entirely from the squid I’m normally used to having – it was, overall, not as rubbery.
 The squid was Chef Kaz’s recommendation.